 7. Join a Half-Day Bay Tour

-While on Santa Cruz, I decided to take a tour with the local company, Galapagos Dreams Adventures.
-The tour I chose was a half day excursion around Bahia.
+While in Santa Cruz, I decided to book a tour with the local company, Galapagos Dreams Adventures.
+The tour I chose was a half-day excursion around Bahia.

 It ended up including one of my most memorable experiences on the Galapagos: snorkeling with sharks.

-It wasn’t as crazy at it sounds.
+It wasn’t as crazy as it sounds.
 The sharks weren’t that big, and they mostly ignored us, but it was still quite an adrenaline rush.

 Those who’d rather avoid sharks can opt to swim and snorkel at Las Grietas, which is also phenomenal.

 Snorkel gear is included with the tour price, and guides provide information and instructions in English and Spanish.

 The tour was both over water (by boat) and overland (via some excellent hiking).

 At the Charles Darwin Research Station, you’ll get the chance to learn a bit about the local species that live on the Galapagos Islands.

 You’ll catch glimpses of giant tortoises, baby tortoises, and marine iguanas.
 The center also provides a wealth of interesting information about its tortoise breeding program.